 The TravelScope 70 is a 70mm f/5.7 achromatic refractor.
 Due to this short focal ratio, the scope displays a lot of chromatic aberration (false color) on bright objects – in fact, more than it should.
 Celestron cheaped out big time on the objective lens and it seems to use rather low-quality glass and be manufactured to rather poor standards.
 The scope struggles to deliver sharp images at 40x – I’ve had good 50mm scopes that do well at twice that magnification!
 Even the cheapest, wobbliest, most plasticky refractors I’ve ever looked through have had a decent objective lens – and the Travelscope 70 fails at even this.

 The lens has only a single-layer coating, so between this and the crappy optical quality it loses a fair amount of light compared to even moderately more expensive refractors.

 The scope’s plastic dew shield is so short that it’s practically useless, and the inside of both it and the tube are shiny, causing glare and reflection problems.
 The tube also seems to have little, if any, internal baffling to stop glare and reflections.

-People seem to like using it as a birding/range scope when mounted on a good photo tripod, but even at its price point there are far better options for this than the TravelScope 70.
+People seem to like using the Travelscope as a birding/range scope when mounted on a good photo tripod, but even at its price point there are far better options for this than the Travelscope 70.

 How Good Are The Accessories?

 The scope’s finder is a plastic 5×24.
-These 5x24s have a singlet(!) objective lens, an aperture stop to control the resulting aberrations that makes the image unusably dim, and an eyepiece with a drinking-straw like field of view.
+These 5x24s have a singlet(!) plastic objective lens, an aperture stop to control the resulting aberrations that makes the image unusably dim, and an eyepiece with a drinking-straw like field of view.
 It is less effective than those toy pirate telescopes made for little kids.
 Not only is the finder useless, but it’s also completely pointless, as the scope’s wide field at low power means it doesn’t really even need a finder.
 It basically is its own finder.